Northeast Derby (India): Imphal Derby

-In 2019–20, another Manipuri team, TRAU got promoted, thus the beginning of Imphal Derby.
+In 2019–20, another Manipuri side, TRAU got promoted, thus the beginning of Imphal Derby.
 The derby is contested between NEROCA and TRAU, and was first played on 8 January 2020, in which TRAU emerged as the maiden winner of the derby by the scoreline of 2–1.
 The derby had already begun even before the inclusion of TRAU in I-League, when the two local rivals contested against each other in Manipur State League.
 The Imphal Derby gained fame in 2022 during the 131st edition of Durand Cup when competitive football returned to the city after COVID-19 pandemic in India.
-The Government of Manipur declared a half-holiday for all governmental and educational institutions in build-up to the match on 18 August, in which TRAU was defeated by NEROCA 3–1 in Group-C opener.
+The Government of Manipur declared a half-holiday for all governmental and educational institutions in build-up to the match on 18 August, in which TRAU was defeated by NEROCA 3–1 in the group C opener.